What happens if I don't pay my Council Tax?

-If you are on a low income and have little savings, you may be entitled to Council Tax Reduction.
+If you're on a low income and have little savings, you may be entitled to Council Tax Reduction.

 We may be able to help you by making a different payment arrangement.
 Remember that paying by direct debit ensures that your payments are made on time every month.

-If your payment is late or you don't pay, we send you a reminder notice.
+If your payment is late or you don't pay, we'll send you a reminder notice.
 We normally send only one reminder before taking further action.

 Making an arrangement to clear what you owe

-If you still don't pay, and you are working, we may apply to your employer to take it directly from your salary.
-If you are on benefits, we may recover the debt from your benefits payments.
+If you still don't pay and you're working, we may apply to your employer to take it directly from your salary.
+If you're on benefits, we may recover the debt from your benefits payments.
 Otherwise we will use enforcement agents to collect the debt.

-From the 6th April 2014 all bailiff action and the fees that can be charged, will be governed by the Tribunals Courts & Enforcement Act 2007.
-As a result of this bailiffs are now referred to as enforcement agents.
+From 6 April 2014 all bailiff action and the fees that can be charged will be governed by the Tribunals Courts & Enforcement Act 2007.
+As a result of this, bailiffs are now referred to as enforcement agents.

-The fees that will be applied after the 6th April when collecting a debt are:
+The fees that will be applied after 6 April when collecting a debt are listed below.

-This fee is due as soon as the case is received by the Enforcement Agent and covers all activity up to the 1st commencement of the enforcement stage
+This fee is due as soon as the case is received by the Enforcement Agent and covers all activity up to the first commencement of the enforcement stage.

-This stage commences with the 1st attendance at the property for the purpose of transporting goods to the place of sale
+This stage commences with the first attendance at the property for the purpose of transporting goods to the place of sale.

-If you have a current case and enforcement action is necessary after the 6th April – you WILL be subject to the above fees.
-To avoid these fees you must ensure that you keep to any payment arrangement that is agreed prior to the 6th April.
+If you have a current case and enforcement action is necessary – you WILL be subject to the above fees.
+To avoid these fees you must ensure that you keep to any payment arrangement that have been agreed.

 We make special efforts to be sensitive to vulnerable people.